openharmony/docs/en/application-dev/application-models/hop-cross-device-migration.md

 ```

 ### Quickly Starting a Target Application
-By default, the target application on the peer device is not started immediately after the migration is initiated.
-Instead, it is started only after the data to migrate is synchronized from the source device to the peer device.
-To start the target application immediately after the migration is initiated, you can add the **_ContinueQuickStart** suffix to the value of **continueType**.
+By default, the target application on the peer device is not started immediately when the migration is initiated.
+It waits until the data to migrate is synchronized from the source device to the peer device.
+To start the target application immediately upon the initiation of a migration, you can add the **_ContinueQuickStart** suffix to the value of **continueType**.
 In this way, only the migrated data is restored after the data synchronization, delivering an even better migration experience.

    ```json
    {